 Skip to main content

-The Struggles of a Bachelor: Finding a Rented House in a New City
+The Challenges of a Bachelor: Renting a Flat in a New City

 How I wished (as most of us wish so), I could run away from the ever-nagging instructions of my parents –